sphereio/grunt-init-node/README.md

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, create a new directory for the project you want to setup and change to that directory.
+Now run `grunt-init` command and follow the prompts.

 ```
+mkdir sphere-node-xyz
+cd sphere-node-xyz/
 grunt-init sphere-node

 # or use the path to the template